Overview of WannaCry

 In the End

-WannaCry ransomware is a global cyber attack behavior that attracts everybody’s attention.
-What we need to do is arm ourselves and fight against the malicious hackers.
-Develop the habit of making regular backup for your crucial data, and you won’t go mad next time facing similar issues.
+WannaCry ransomware is a global cyberattack behavior that attracts everybody’s attention.
+What we need to do is arm ourselves and fight against malicious hackers.
+However, in addition to doing something (eg: block 445 port) to remedy the problem after it occurs, it's necessary to make a schedule backup for your crucial data.
+Thus, with an exact copy of your data, you don't need to worry about data loss and won’t go mad next time facing similar issues.